ccpnmr/analysis/resources/referenceChemicalShifts/README.md

 **maxShift**:Optional.
 Float.
 The atom maximum observed chemical shift in ppm.
 E.g.: 5.48

-The following information is needed only to accurately plot the distribuition curve on the Reference ChemicalShifts GUI module.
+The following information is needed only to accurately plot the distribution curve on the Reference ChemicalShifts GUI module.

-**distribution**: Optional. list.
-The individual observed chemical shifts Y values to plot the distribution curve
+**distribution**: Optional.
+List.
+The individually observed chemical shift Y values for plotting the distribution curve

-**distributionRefValue**: Optional. float.
+**distributionRefValue**: Optional.
+Float.
 The reference value of the distribution list.
 Mandatory if the distribution list is given

-**distributionValuePerPoint**: Optional. float.
-The value per point needed for recreating the X axis of the distribuition.
+**distributionValuePerPoint**: Optional.
+Float.
+The value per point needed for recreating the X axis of the distribution.
 Mandatory if the distribution list is given